hughzl/Getting-and-Cleaning-Data-Course-Project/README.md

     </tr>
     <tr>
         <td valign=top>activity_labels.txt</td>
-        <td>File containing six rows of data, where each row contains an activity identifier and an activity description, a text label to associate with the y_train.txt and y_test.txt files.
-The numeric identifier and text labels are separated by a blank space.
-The activity label words are delmited by an underscore when an activity contains more than a single word. </td>
+        <td>This file contains activity names and their corresponding ID.
+The IDs are used in the y_test.txt and y_train.txt files. </td>
     </tr>
     <tr>
         <td valign=top>features.txt</td>
-        <td>File listing the 561 different measurements taken from the smartphone each time a person was measured for one of the six activities monitored during the experiment.
-Data is listed in one row per measurement, where the line number in the file is the assumed key to match against the test and training data files. </td>
+        <td>This file lists the 561 different measurements taken from the smartphone.
+Each observation/row reprents each time a person measured for one of the six activities monitored during the experiment.
+Refer to my CodeBook.md.</td>
     </tr>
     <tr>
         <td valign=top>subject_test.txt</td>
-        <td>File containing one column of data that identifies the subject (i.e. person) corresponding to each row of data in the test measurement X_test.txt file.  </td>
+        <td>This file contains subject (person) ID corresponding to each row of data in the X_test.txt file.  </td>
     </tr>
     <tr>
         <td valign=top>X_test.txt</td>
-        <td> File containing 561 measurements for each observed experiment on one of the six activities for a specific person.</td>
+        <td> This file contains 561 measurements for each person in the test group on one of the six activities.</td>
     </tr>
     <tr>
         <td valign=top>y_test.txt</td>
-        <td>File containing one column of data that identifies the activity corresponding to each row of data in the test measurement X_test.txt file.</td>
+        <td>This file contains activity IDs corresponding to each row of data in the X_test.txt file.</td>
     </tr>
     <tr>
         <td valign=top>subject_train.txt</td>
-        <td>File containing one column of data that identifies the subject (i.e. person) corresponding to each row of data in the test measurement X_train.txt file.  </td>
+        <td>This file contains subject (person) IDs corresponding to each row of data in the X_train.txt file.  </td>
     </tr>
     <tr>
         <td valign=top>X_train.txt</td>
-        <td> File containing 561 measurements for each observed experiment on one of the six activities for a specific person.</td>
+        <td> This file contains 561 measurements for each person in the training group on one of the six activities.</td>
     </tr>
     <tr>
         <td valign=top>y_train.txt</td>
-        <td>File containing one column of data that identifies the activity corresponding to each row of data in the test measurement X_train.txt file.</td>
+        <td>This file contains activity IDs corresponding to each row of data in the X_train.txt file.</td>
     </tr>
 </table>

+# Data Processing
+The basic idea is to combine the above data files into one single data frame in R and select out columns corresponding to mean and standard deviation measurements.
+Based on this, the average of each variable for each activity and each subject can be computed.
+1) Download data zip file and unzip it to the working directory.
+2) Read activity_labels and features files.
+Remove some unnecessary characters.
+3) Read test data files.
+Select mean and std columns.
+4) Combine subject IDs, activity labels and selected data into one file.
+5) Read training data files.
+Select mean and std columns.
+6) Combine subject IDs, activity labels and selected data into one file.
+7) Merge test data and training data.
+8) Group data by activity name and subject ID.
+9) Calculate mean of each variable for each activity and each subject.
+10) Generate a new table to store the final results.